Why Graduate Entry Medicine at RCSI Dublin?

 Our small group teaching method enables you to get to know your lecturers and receive regular feedback in a supportive learning environment.

-You will practice your clinical skills in Europe’s largest and most modern clinical simulation facility before commencing full-time hospital rotations.
+Practice your clinical skills in Europe’s largest and most modern clinical simulation facility before commencing full-time hospital rotations.

 Licensing examination support

-You will learn anatomy through cadaveric dissection, in the original, and historical, RCSI Anatomy Room, where healthcare leaders have been formed for centuries.
+Learn anatomy through cadaveric dissection, in the original, and historical, RCSI Anatomy Room, where healthcare leaders have been formed for centuries.